-The SBRC is responsible for protecting and promoting the health, safety, and welfare of the public by
+The SBRC is responsible for protecting and promoting the health, safety, and welfare of the public by:

-• formulating standards and requirements for recognition of specialty boards subject to the

-- final approval of the CPME - granting initial recognition of specialty boards in the field of podiatry - continuing recognition of specialty boards in podiatry - exploring areas of mutual cooperation to the benefit of the specialty boards, the podiatric medical profession, and the public.
+- formulating standards and requirements for recognition of specialty boards subject to the final approval of the CPME; - granting initial recognition of specialty boards in the field of podiatry; - continuing recognition of specialty boards in podiatry; and - exploring areas of mutual cooperation to the benefit of the specialty boards, the podiatric medical profession, and the public.

-The SBRC has the responsibility of
+The SBRC has the responsibility of:

-- reviewing applications, annual reports, petitions, progress reports, and requests for reconsideration - including other topics on its agenda based on timely issues or concerns.
+- reviewing applications, annual reports, petitions, progress reports, and requests for reconsideration; and - including other topics on its agenda based on timely issues or concerns.

-The SBRC and the CPME have the authority to investigate and act on any issue related to the specialty board's recognition.
+The SBRC and the CPME have the authority to investigate and act on any issue regarding a specialty board that is brought to their attention.

-The SBRC meets at least once a year to review (1) applications submitted by applicant boards seeking initial recognition and (2) continuing compliance of specialty boards.
+The SBRC meets at least annually to review: (1) applications submitted by applicant boards seeking initial recognition; and (2) continuing compliance of CPME-recognized specialty boards.